pivotal-cf/areas-of-contribution/project-leadership.md

   <li>Can provide technical leadership on their team, and are able to share their technical vision with team members</li>

   <li>Able to anchor small/medium-sized teams with well-defined product priorities and technical direction</li>

+  <li>Recognizes when their pair or team would benefit from cutting scope, and builds consensus for it</li>
 </ul></td>
 </tr>